chohyunjae163/pikuma_physics_class/phy_note.md

 - the penetration depth will determine how big of an impulse we need to use.

 #### Projection Method
 Adjust the position of the colliding objects.
+changing their positions in opposite directions along the collision normal.
 #### Impulse Method
 Adjust the velocity of the colliding objects by applying impulses
 #### Penalty Method